hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_8/epistles_fourth_series/1047_191_brother_hari.md

 Now I am staying on the sea-coast of France.
 The session of the Congress of History of Religions is over.
-It was not a big affair; some twenty scholars chattered a lot on the origin of the Shâlagrâma and the origin of Jehovah, and similar topics.
+It was not a big affair; some twenty scholars chattered a lot on the origin of the Shālagrāma and the origin of Jehovah, and similar topics.
 I also said something on the occasion.

 My body and mind are broken down; I need rest badly.
 In addition, there